BricklayerDAO/mrtr-token/README.md

   - Admin should take care of adding liquidity to this treasury regularly
     - If there is not enough liquidity once a new quarter begings transactions will start to fail
   - Admin have full control over the assets in the treasury, so they can take back any assets at any time.

+### Quarry Rewards

+- QUARRY_ROLE is used for miners to be able to deposit quarry rewards.
+- Only one quarry reward can be active at a time.
+- 30 days period for claiming.
+- Shares of the users at quarry reward deposit time are used to distribute the rewards.
+- Rewards can be deposited at any time if no other quarry reward is unclaimed
+- Default admin can retrive any unclaimed rewards which is mandatory for more quarry rewards to be deposited

 ### ERC4626